Avro Vulcan XM655: After service

 In 1984, XM655 was sold to businessman Roy Jacobsen of Croydon, who intended to keep it airworthy, but the costs proved prohibitive, and the runway was too short for it to take off, so XM655 was left to deteriorate.
 Title of XM655 then passed to Radarmoor Ltd, the operating company of Wellesbourne Mountford Airfield, and the aircraft was registered in their name in January 1993.

 After restoration work, XM655 made its first public taxi run at Wellesbourne Mountford Airfield on 16 February 1997, with another two runs later that year.
 Since then, XM655 made more or less annual public taxi runs, usually in June, as part of the Wellesbourne Wings and Wheels show, until 2016.
 At various of these events, the display of XM655 has been accompanied by flypasts by the BBMF, the Red Arrows and Avro Vulcan XH558.
 Events in 2017 and subsequent years were prevented by airfield development issues, and an event planned for 21 June 2020 was cancelled due to the COVID-19 pandemic.
+Events resumed at a smaller scale in 2021 and have since been held bi-annually in May and September, although the September 2022 event was cancelled following a runway over-run during practice.

+Since 2023 access to the main runway has been denied due to the runway condition and aircraft weight and only slow demonstrations on the taxiway have been possible.
+As a result, MaPS successfully restored the Rapid Start functionality on the aircraft to demonstrate at its events in combination with a short taxi.

 XM655 was also used by the crews of XH558 as required for currency and ground training.